I’ve been thinking a lot about hope this week. Especially how I tend to live without it.

 I told him I don’t know how to not be a perfectionist.
 It’s so deeply rooted.
 It’s my heritage.
 Of course, I did look up ways to overcome it.
 I read tips like practice gratitude, focus on the present, and let yourself make mistakes.

-Anyway, once I recognized my struggle with perfectionism, I realized I’ve been on a desperate quest for the ideal.
+Anyway, once I recognized my problems with perfectionism, I realized I’ve been on a desperate quest for the ideal.

 - Creating the ideal morning routine.